 To protect you.

-Yes, it wants to make sure you’re accepted, loved and respected for who you are.
+Yes, it wants to ensure you’re accepted, loved and respected.
+(Social connection equals survival, remember?)

 You should’ve done better!